Jovan Babunski: Guerrilla activities

 Babunski fought with the Royal Serbian Army during the First Balkan War and was wounded in a skirmish with Ottoman Turkish forces in the village of Strevica while serving under commander Vojin Popović.
-During the Second Balkan War, he fought with a Serbian volunteer detachment at the Battle of Bregalnica.

-Following the outbreak of World War I, Babunski formed the Sava Chetnik detachment, which was placed under the command of Major Vojislav Tankosić.
+During the Second Balkan War, he fought with a Serbian volunteer detachment at the Battle of Bregalnica.Following the outbreak of World War I, Babunski formed the Sava Chetnik detachment, which was placed under the command of Major Vojislav Tankosić.
 The unit suffered its first casualties when Austro-Hungarian river monitors shelled Belgrade on the night of 28 July 1914, killing a 16-year-old Chetnik volunteer named Dušan Đonović, the first victim of the war.
 Shortly afterwards, Babunski's Chetniks destroyed a railway bridge on the Sava to prevent the Austro-Hungarians from crossing.
 Babunski and his men returned to Macedonia in 1915 and fought Bulgarian guerrillas.
+At the beginning of 1915 Babunski became the first Commander of the Vardar Detachment, a tactical-operational unit belonging to the Serbian Army Vardar Division, but allowed to operate independently.
+The formation of 1,640 members, later increased to 5,898, was led by Serb officers and non-commissioned officers and composed of Macedonians soldiers.
+The unit was located in the eastern parts of the Vardar part of Macedonia, in the area of Kratovo, Ovche Pole, Kočani, assigned to secure the border against Bulgarian's incursions, often clashing with IMRO chetas.

 That autumn Babunski and his Chetniks were assigned to the town of Kačanik, where they joined other Serbian forces in fighting a Bulgarian division that they managed to hold to a standstill for nearly a month despite suffering heavy losses.
 With the Serbian army's retreat through Albania that winter, Babunski and his men withdrew to the Greek island of Corfu.
 They then joined Serb forces at the Salonika front.
 Here, Babunski was assigned to the Serbian First Army and was involved in guarding Lake Prespa from the Bulgarians.
 Later, he and his Chetnik detachments participated in capturing enemy soldiers and gathering intelligence from the front.
 In 1917, French General Louis Franchet d'Espèrey awarded Babunski a medal following the capture of two German midget submarines and their crews by him and his men.
 Babunski was also a recipient of the Order of the Star of Karađorđe.